 The Oxford and Cambridge boat race began in 1829 when two former friends from Harrow school, by then each attending Oxford and Cambridge universities, set up a rowing challenge.
 The first was held at Henley but moved to London thereafter.

 Slavery, from which London had benefitted economically during the previous century, was one of the issues of the 1806 general election, which saw a number of new abolitionist MPs enter the Commons.
-That year William Wilberforce published his book A Letter on the Abolition of the Slave Trade and the tide began to finally turn against the trade.
-It was eventually abolished in stages during the 1830s.
+That year William Wilberforce published his book A Letter on the Abolition of the Slave Trade and the tide began to turn against the trade.
+Slavery was eventually abolished in stages during the 1830s.

 The Age of Improvement, during which London had undergone major changes, was due in part to the extravagance of the Prince Regent, yet as George IV he largely retreated from public life.
 Following his death in 1830 he was succeeded by his younger brother, William, a frugal man who was happy to walk unguarded through the streets of London.